Extension Logo

 Weed identification

-You need to correctly identify weeds in your lawn in order to effectively control them.
+You need to correctly identify weeds in your lawn to effectively control them.
 It is not necessary to identify every potential weedy plant in a yard or garden.
 Focus on the ones that are the most troublesome or taking over the largest area.

 |